 In general, you’ll need a computer that has Internet access and that is powerful enough to handle the system requirements of an online learning management system.
 Some programs of study may require more-robust computer systems.
 For example, a program that deals with graphic design or video production may necessitate the need for a more-expensive computer.

 Purchasing the appropriate laptop on your own will probably cost between $500 and $1500 for a standard laptop if you buy from a retail store or website.

-1. Choose a school that bundles the price of the laptop into your tuition—but be smart about it
+1. Bundle the price of the laptop into your tuition — but be smart about it

 Some colleges offer a “free” laptop as part of your tuition.
 However, keep in mind that the cost of the laptop is very likely built into your total cost of attendance in other ways.
 It may be a line item within your tuition and fees (look for a "technology fee"), or it may be absorbed into overall higher rates.